itsvivekmandal/interviewHint/php_qeustions.md

 ✅ The three access specifiers in PHP are:

-Public: The members of the class specified as the public can be accessible everywhere
+    Public => The members of the class specified as the public can be accessible everywhere

-Protected: The members of the class specified as protected can be accessible within that particular class and the derived class which extends this class
+    Protected => The members of the class specified as protected can be accessible within that particular class and the derived class which extends this class

-Private: The members of the class specified as private can be accessed only within that class
+    Private => The members of the class specified as private can be accessed only within that class

 7. Explain Polymorphism with the help of an example.